seasonedcc/composable-functions/migrating-df.md

 A composable does not need a schema, but you can still use one for runtime assertion.
 What we used to call a Domain Function is now a Composable with [context](./context.md) and a schema.

-The new constructor `withSchema` will work almost exactly as `makeDomainFunction`, except for the `Result` type of the resulting function.
+The new constructor `applySchema` will work almost exactly as `makeDomainFunction`, except for the `Result` type of the resulting function.

 ### The new `Result` type - `Success<T> | Failure`
 We removed the inputErrors and environmentErrors from the result and represent all of them using instances of `Error`.